mgrachev/mgrachev.github.io/cv.md

 **[Foxford](https://foxford.ru){:target='_blank'}** — An online school for students of grades 1-11, preschoolers, teachers and parents.

 My participation in the project:
-* Development of our own platform for holding webinars in real time (Live Streaming), transcoding and distribution of records of past events (VoD), instant messaging and events.
+* Development and support of our own platform for holding webinars in real time (Live Streaming), transcoding and distribution of records of past events (VoD), instant messaging and events;
+* Implementation of the [presence service](https://github.com/foxford/presence){:target='_blank'} — providing information about online users participating in webinars through WebSocket connections, as well as sending messages from internal services out through Nats.

-The project code is open and available on GitHub: [github.com/foxford](https://github.com/foxford){:target='_blank'}
+The code of all projects is open and available on GitHub: [github.com/foxford](https://github.com/foxford){:target='_blank'}

 <hr>